416 N. Campus Drive, MAIN 416

 Best Newsletter published by a county or local society or other entity working in the field of Arkansas history–certificate

-The awards will be presented at the Association’s annual conference at Heber Springs on Friday evening, April 26, 2024.
+The awards will be presented at the Association’s annual conference at Fort Smith on Friday evening, April 11, 2025.
 Winners will be notified in advance.

-Entries should be postmarked by February 1, 2024 and mailed to the Arkansas Historical Association.
+Entries, plainly labeled “Brown Awards,” should be postmarked by February 1, 2025 and mailed to:

 Arkansas Historical Association